nlopez59/MortgageWorkspace/readme.md

 STCs like CICS, DB2, UCD Agent, pipeline runners are assigned a RACF user ID by the zOS Security Admins.
 This special ID is called a [protected account](https://www.ibm.com/docs/no/zos/2.4.0?topic=users-defining-protected-user-ids) and they tend to have a high level of access privileges.

+### Connecting CICS and DB2
-In a new zOS environment, authroization to connect [CICS to DB2](https://www.ibm.com/docs/en/cics-ts/5.6?topic=interface-overview-how-cics-connects-db2) requires RACF permission.
+In a new zOS environment, authorization to connect [CICS to DB2](https://www.ibm.com/docs/en/cics-ts/5.6?topic=interface-overview-how-cics-connects-db2) requires RACF permission.
 The example job below defines 2 facility class resources and the permissions to use them:
  - ```'RDEFINE FACILITY DFHDB2.AUTHTYPE.DBD1'``` - defines a resource name ending in **"DBD1"** that is the name of the "DB2CONN=**DBD1**" resource defined in the DFHCSDUP job.
 "DBD1" is an example name.
 Any name can be used as long as they match.
 This example uses the DB2 subsystem name DBD1.

 - ```'RDEFINE FACILITY DFHDB2.AUTHTYPE.EPSE'``` defines a resource name ending in **"EPSE"** that is the "DB2ENTRY(**EPSE**)" resource name defined in DFHCSDUP.
 Any name can be used as long as they match.